The Top Marketing Must-Have:

-As the economy improves and your competition heats up, being clear will become even more crucial as everyone jockeys for market share and adjusts to the new playing field.
+As the economy and your competition continue to evolve, being clear will become even more crucial as everyone jockeys for market share and adjusts to new playing fields.

-Your marketing materials deliver your messages when you aren’t on hand to explain what your business has to offer.
+Your marketing materials deliver your messages when you aren’t on hand to explain what your business has to offer and why it’s valuable to your market.
 If the messages are confusing, unprofessional or inconsistent, people will assume that your business is too, since they will have nothing else on which to base a judgment.

 So here’s my message (and I hope it’s crystal clear):